cncf/memorials/cody-crudgington.md

 I got to know Cody while working on the 2021 Kubernetes contributor awards we co-presented together.
 Throughout meetings leading up to the contributor celebration, as we gathered award nominees and prepared for the presentation, we got to know each other.
 We talked a lot about family and life transitions.
 At that time, my partner and I were expecting a son.
 Cody shared some experiences as a father that eased my anxiousness.
 Contributor Summits won't be the same without Cody.

+## Jim Angel

+Cody had special a gift of bringing people together.
+Cody had this magic ability to make you feel like the coolest, most welcomed, person in the room.
+He would always would greet me with a giant hug (that I would have to stand on my toes for lol).
+Whenever we were out, he'd ensure that everyone knew everyone and introduce those that didn't.
+Usually that would include an over-the-top story or two about the person being introduced.

+I met Cody when we revamped the Austin local Kubernetes meetup.
+He lived not too far from me, and we'd chat at lengths about the community and how to improve the meetup.
+Cody's ability to get stuff done and connect people was incredible.

+Cody was taken from us way too soon.
+Miss ya! ❤️